Satannish

-Satannish is a fictional character appearing in American comic books published by Marvel Comics.
+Satannish is a character appearing in American comic books published by Marvel Comics.

 Publication history

 Satannish first appeared in Doctor Strange #174 and was created by writer Roy Thomas artist and Gene Colan.

 Fictional character biography

 Satannish is a powerful extra-dimensional demon who is known for granting mortals mystical power in exchange for their souls.
 He has been referred to as a creation and agent of Dormammu, and the father of Daimon Hellstrom.

 He has granted power to his cult, the Sons of Satannish, and struck a pact with the human sorcerer Lord Nekron, first encountering Doctor Strange during this affair.
-Satannish made a bargain with the human sorcerer Asmodeus, and then encountered the Defenders.
 Satannish also bargained with Baron Mordo during the "Faust Gambit" incident.
-He battled Mephisto in New York City and briefly fused with him as a result of Doctor Strange's spell, revealing that they were formed from the same demonic energy.
+He battled Mephisto in New York City and briefly fused with him as a result of Strange's spell, revealing that they were formed from the same demonic energy.

 Satannish later hides in the shadow of Mephista, Mephisto's daughter, to enter Mephisto's domain.
-There, he battles Mephisto, Mephista, and Doctor Strange, and was killed when Strange mystically connects Mephisto's and Satannish's life forces.
+There, he battles Mephisto, Mephista, and Doctor Strange, and is killed when Strange mystically connects Mephisto and Satannish's life forces.

 During the Secret Invasion storyline, Satannish is one of many dark powers imprisoned within Avalon.
 He is freed, along with all the others, when Pete Wisdom releases Merlin.
 After hearing the invading Skrulls boast that they will subjugate all magical beings, Satannish and the others kill the Skrull forces invading Avalon.

-While in Limbo, the recently resurrected Illyana Rasputin attacks various other demons looking for her soulsword and the original bloodstone amulet.
-This does not go unnoticed by Satannish, Mephisto, Blackheart, Dormammu, and Hela.
-When Mephisto asks why they should concern themselves with a minor annoyance, Satannish reveals he is quite impressed by Illyana.

-In Avengers Undercover, Satannish appears as a member of the Shadow Council's Masters of Evil.
-He is shown to have taken up residence in Bagalia's Hell Town district.
+In Avengers Undercover, Satannish appears as a member of the Masters of Evil.
+He is shown to have taken up residence in Bagalia.